dmarkey/pgdatadiff/README.md

 This is a small utility that given 2 postgres databases, will tell you what tables have different data.
 Specificaly it was developed to test replication is working correctly between 2 postgres databases.

-Specifically it compares tables data and sequences.
-It wont tell you _exactly_ what rows are different but a range of rows that are different (depending on `--chunk-size` parameter)
+Specifically it compares table data and sequences.
+It won't tell you _exactly_ what rows are different but a range of rows that are different (depending on `--chunk-size` parameter)

 ### How does it determine if table data is different?